 Nektar Panorama T

-- Expression and Pedal sockets
+- Expression and Sustain Pedal Jacks

 My first thoughts when playing this MIDI controller were that I was surprised at how much I liked it.
 I personally think this is a huge step forward for Nektar from the P series.